Have you tried to become friends with someone but the bond didn’t form?

 What having an area of common interest does is to make you a face of something they want/like, and they then transfer that liking to you.😎

 2. Share your pains and weaknesses

 Talking about challenges, there’s something called the “fellowship of suffering”.
 In my opinion, this is the strongest form of bond— sharing your pain and weaknesses with the person.

-Here you are opening up things you’ll naturally hide from others.
+Here, you are opening up about things you’ll naturally hide from others.
 You are becoming vulnerable to them and showing them you’re not as superman as people think.

-The thing is… It takes a lot of trust to share your scars with someone.
+The thing is… It takes a high level of trust to share your scars with someone.
 When you do, you make them feel trusted and they draw closer.

 You also feel you have someone that understands you and you draw closer too.